0xAX/linux-insides/Concepts/per-cpu.md

 This macro defined in the [include/linux/percpu-defs.h](https://github.com/torvalds/linux/blob/master/include/linux/percpu-defs.h) as many other macros for work with per-cpu variables.
 Now we will see how this feature implemented.

 Take a look on `DECLARE_PER_CPU` definition.
-We see that it takes 2 paramters: `type` and `name`.
+We see that it takes 2 parameters: `type` and `name`.
 So we can use it for creation per-cpu variable, for example like this:

 ```C
 DEFINE_PER_CPU(int, per_cpu_n)
 ```

 We pass type of our variable and name. `DEFI_PER_CPU` calls `DEFINE_PER_CPU_SECTION` macro and passes the same two paramaters and empty string to it.
-Let's look on the defintion of the `DEFINE_PER_CPU_SECTION`:
+Let's look on the definition of the `DEFINE_PER_CPU_SECTION`:

 ```C
 #define DEFINE_PER_CPU_SECTION(type, name, sec)    \